Hernán Cortés: Representations in Mexico

 In México there are few representations of Cortés.
 However, many landmarks still bear his name, from the castle Palacio de Cortés in the city of Cuernavaca to some street names throughout the republic.

-The pass between the volcanoes Iztaccíhuatl and Popocatépetl where Cortés took his soldiers on their march to Mexico City.
-It is known as the Paso de Cortés.
+The pass between the volcanoes Iztaccíhuatl and Popocatépetl where Cortés took his soldiers on their march to Mexico City is known as the Paso de Cortés.

 The muralist Diego Rivera painted several representation of him but the most famous, depicts him as a powerful and ominous figure along with Malinche in a mural in the National Palace in Mexico City.

 In 1981, President Lopez Portillo tried to bring Cortés to public recognition.
 First, he made public a copy of the bust of Cortés made by Manuel Tolsá in the Hospital de Jesús Nazareno with an official ceremony, but soon a nationalist group tried to destroy it, so it had to be taken out of the public.
 Today the copy of the bust is in the "Hospital de Jesús Nazareno" while the original is in Naples, Italy, in the Villa Pignatelli.

 Later, another monument, known as "Monumento al Mestizaje" by Julián Martínez y M. Maldonado (1982) was commissioned by Mexican president José López Portillo to be put in the "Zócalo" (Main square) of Coyoacan, near the place of his country house, but it had to be removed to a little known park, the Jardín Xicoténcatl, Barrio de San Diego Churubusco, to quell protests.
 The statue depicts Cortés, Malinche and their son Martín.

 There is another statue by Sebastián Aparicio, in Cuernavaca, was in a hotel "El casino de la selva".
 Cortés is barely recognizable, so it sparked little interest.
 The hotel was closed to make a commercial center, and the statue was put out of public display by Costco the builder of the commercial center.